jerser/jerser.github.io/_posts/2014-02-25-execute-javascript-after-external-script-loads-without-jquery.md

 Useful for when you need to use external dependencies in your Javascript but you cannot control when your external dependency is loaded.
-E.g.: A bookmarklet that injects code and loads an external librarie as dependency.
+E.g.: A bookmarklet that injects code and loads an external library as dependency.

 The code below is more or less exactly the way jQuery implements getScript().
 It does an [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and injects the received text in a script tag in the parent